Boat Rental Greece

 You will be limited as to how far you take your vessel, largely by the time you have on board.
 You will have to remember the local weather conditions - the Meltemi winds on the Aegean and the Maistro on the Adriatic can be limiting too.

 Getting to Greece

-You can fly direct to Rhodes from the UK from a number of airports also in the summer season you can also fly to Dalaman Airport in Turkey and take a taxi to either Fethiye or Marmaris before taking a ferry to Rhodes though this route typically takes around 2.5 hours
+You can fly direct to Rhodes from a number of airports and in the summer season you can also fly to Dalaman Airport in Turkey and take a taxi to either Fethiye or Marmaris before taking a ferry to Rhodes though this route typically takes around 2.5 hours

-You can fly direct to Thessaloniki from 12 airports in the UK.
+You can fly direct to Thessaloniki.
 You can also fly direct to Skiathos in the summer months.

 Cyclades Islands and Saronic Gulf

 Alimos Marina is just a 45-minute taxi ride from Athens International Airport where you can reach the Saronic Islands.
 North of Athens is the island of Skiathos which has several yacht charter locations, as has Lavrion to the south of the Greek capital.
 You can catch a shuttle bus or taxi to get to Laviron Marina.